aopecho/appdev-chapters/html-cheatsheet.md

 </html>
 ```

 This element contains all other elements and content that a user can see or interact with.
+It must be the second element inside of the parent `<html>` element, following only the `<head>` element.